Processed unemployment claims at highest ever, up 1,102%

 •Provides for Federal Pandemic Unemployment Compensation (FPUD) of $600 weekly in addition to regular state benefits.

-The GDOL signed all of the necessary agreements last Saturday to access funding for this program.
-The agency is still waiting to receive guidelines from the US Department of Labor on how to administer funds on behalf of the federal government.
+The state agency was still waiting earlier this week to receive guidelines from the US Department of Labor on how to administer funds on behalf of the federal government.
 The agency continues to update its website daily with new information on applying and receiving unemployment benefits.

 “The GDOL is also continuing to work with employers to get Georgians back to work.
 Employers have been contacting the GDOL with job opportunities that are critical during this crisis – some in the workplace and others that can be done from home,” officials said.